 - Do not let another passenger ride with you until you are an experienced rider.
 If you do have a passenger, make sure their legs stay away from the muffler to avoid dangerous burns.

-If you've been injured, I can help.
+If you’ve been injured, I can help.
 Despite your best efforts to remain safe, sometimes accidents can be unavoidable.
 If you or someone you know has been injured in a motorcycle accident, you could be entitled to compensation that can aid in your recovery.
-Call the Michigan Advocacy Center today for a free personal consultation.
+Call the Michigan Advocacy Center today for personalized case evaluation.
 I can examine the details of your case and outline the next steps to take so that together, can build you a strong case.